Coalinga Fire Prevention Division

 Kitchen Hood Systems

 The California State Fire Marshall in 1994 ordered the change-out of existing fire protection systems to the new UL300 water-based system.
 In February 2007, language to the law was added that required compliance by the second service in 2008.
 It is the intent to have all systems upgraded within this time frame.
 Education service to businesses is provided.

 The Class K Systems Extinguishers are designed specifically for extinguishing cooking fires and work in conjunction with the UL300 requirements.
 Modern cooking oils burn at a much higher temperature than lard and other fats previously used.
 This new cooking media holds a significant amount of heat after extinguishment, which reduces the likelihood of complete extinguishment.
 Class K extinguishers are designed to cool the burning cooking material as well as to extinguish it.

 All smoke detectors consist of two basic parts: a sensor to sense the smoke and a very loud electronic horn to alert people.
 Smoke detectors can run off of a 9-volt battery with regulated 120-volt house current to newer construction, apartment housing, and hotels.

 This permit will then be sent to you by mail unless other arrangements have been made.
-It will be the responsibility of the applicant to have the permit on site at the time of the final inspection.
-You will be required to contact the CFPD at 559-935-1533, ext.115 to schedule any and all inspections prior to sale.
+It will be the responsibility of the applicant to have the permit on-site at the time of the final inspection.
+You will be required to contact the CFPD at 559-935-1533, ext.115 to schedule any and all inspections prior to the sale.

 All setup must be completed prior to inspections.
 Be sure to allow yourself enough time to be able to make any corrections the inspector may require.
 You will not be allowed to open the stand to the public until your stand has been inspected and the permit has been approved.